stephan-mueller/quarkus-showcase/README.md

 $ docker run --rm -p 8080:8080 quarkus-showcase
 ```

 If everything worked you can access the OpenAPI UI via [http://localhost:8080/swagger-ui](http://localhost:8080/swagger-ui).
+In addition to
+that the Quarkus Health UI can be accessed via http://localhost:8080/health-ui/.

 ### How to run a native image